-With Halloween creeping up on the horizon, it’s about time to get into the spirit of the season (all puns fully intended.
-Sorry).
-Whether you’re in the midst seeking Halloween decorations for your party planning or simply adding some fun Autumn decor to your place, you might be feeling a bit overcome by the amount of kiddie style tat in the shopping aisles!
+With Halloween creeping up on the horizon, it’s about time to get into the “spirit” of the season (all puns fully intended, sorry).
+Whether you’re in the midst seeking Halloween decorations for a small get together with friends or simply adding some fun Autumn decor to your place, you might be feeling a bit overcome by the amount of kiddie style tat in the shopping aisles!

 Now, subtle sophistication and happy Halloween don’t always go hand in claw I know.
 However, when an adult spooky soiree just does not call for googly-eyed ghosts wrapped in tinsel or colourful cartoon coffins, what exactly DO you decorate with?

 Like any good little witch, I’ve worked my magic.
 I’ve mixed together a spell of ideas on how to conjure a haunting décor with a dash of class (no newts lost their eyes and no bat wings were removed in this process.
-I am a vegetarian witch).
+We’re doing plant-based in this coven).

 Monochrome elegance is always a solid option when it comes to creating a smart look, and Halloween lends itself to this palette perfectly.
 You simply cannot overdo the black colourway when it comes to arrangements of cauldrons and gothic candlesticks.

 Try spray-painting your old collection of tacky tidbits for a more uniform look, like this display of cheap plastic skulls and Halloween goblets that have been piled onto a tray to make a cohesive display.

 Once your black paint is dry you can highlight the edges with a little white chalk or pencil to really bring out the chilling detail.
 Even the cheapest finds can take on a whole new lease of life (after death mwah-ha-ha!)